 EMAD YOUSSEF, MD

-Board certified in radiation oncology by the American Board of Radiology, Dr Youssef serves as an associate professor in the Neuroradiation Oncology department at the Barrow Neurological Institute and University of Arizona.
-In 2017, Dr Youssef was assigned as the medical director of Radiosurgery at BNI.
+Board certified in radiation oncology by the American Board of Radiology, Dr Youssef serves as an associate professor in the Neuroradiation Oncology department at Barrow Neurological Institute and the University of Arizona.
+In 2017, Dr Youssef was assigned as the medical director of Radiosurgery at Barrow.

-During his career, Dr Youssef extensively researched and published papers on the use of radiation therapy to treat brain tumors.
-Over the last 10 years, Dr Youssef has treated thousands of patients with different brain tumors using various modalities of radiation therapy and radiosurgery including IMRT, GammaKnife, CyberKnife, and brachytherapy.
+During his career, Dr Youssef has extensively researched and published papers on the use of radiation therapy to treat brain tumors.
+Over the last 10 years, he has treated thousands of patients with different brain tumors using various modalities of radiation therapy and radiosurgery including intensity-modulated radiation therapy (IMRT), GammaKnife, CyberKnife, and brachytherapy.